-The Index is composed of one Index Commodity which is subject to position limits imposed by the CFTC and/or the rules of futures exchanges on which Index Contracts are traded.
+The Index is composed of three Index Commodities, each of which are subject to position limits imposed by the rules of futures exchanges on which Index Contracts are traded.
 The CFTC has been seeking to amend its position limits rules for several years.
 In November 2013, the CFTC proposed for public comment new position limits and aggregation regulations.
 After a lengthy comment period on this proposal, the CFTC re-proposed, in December 2016, position limits for 25 commodity futures and options contracts, as well as for swaps that are economically equivalent to those contracts.
 In December 2016, the CFTC adopted rule amendments that provide exemptions from the general requirement to aggregate all positions that are held pursuant to 10% or greater common ownership or control.